 Technology brings dramatic changes in every aspect of our day-to-day life, revolutionizing our traditional approach to getting things done.
 These radical changes couldn’t bypass the logistics industry.
 It may seem like the development of the Internet and digital technologies that reduced to a minimum the need for “ordinary mail” and digital downloads that took place of physical products will suggest a crisis in the logistics industry.
 But the reality appeared to be absolutely different: never before such a huge number of goods have been shipped.
 Daily around 85 million packages and documents are delivered worldwide.
 Warmed by the e-commerce boom, logistics had no other choice but to discover new ways for development.

 According to PwC findings, more than half of respondents think that the lack of digital culture and training is the biggest challenge facing transportation and logistics companies.
-This fact proves the general belief: only those who evolv will survive in a world driven by technological progress.
-The survey results not only show concern about industry’s evolution in the near future but also demonstrate that there’s some room for development, because a conservative approach to make things done still dominates.
+This fact proves the general belief: only those who evolve will survive in a world driven by technological progress.
+The survey results not only show concern about the industry’s evolution in the near future but also demonstrate that there’s some room for development because a conservative approach to making things done still dominates.

 Let’s find out what the most popular trends in logistics are and what direction the most creative leaders tend to move in.